WHO IS A US HIGH SCHOOL STUDENT?

 For information on enrollment and registration, fees and payment, as well as relevant University and Summer Sessions policies, applicable to U.S. HIGH SCHOOL STUDENTS, please go to ACADEMIC COURSES: US HIGH SCHOOL STUDENTS.
 Transcripts, proof of enrollment at another institution, or a GPA minimum is not required.

-Summer Sessions is a unique opportunity to advance your academic career while still in high school.
-You get the chance to study and socialize among America's finest group of undergraduates.
+Summer Sessions is a unique opportunity to advance your academic career.
 During the summer, many academic courses that make up UCLA's regular curriculum are offered in two sessions, Session A and Session C .
 With over 100 courses to choose from, including online courses, you can have an unforgettable summer no matter where you are.

 PRECOLLEGE SUMMER INSTITUTES